Evan-wyl/robotlearning/docs/reinforcement-learning-framework.md

 - [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) (SB3) is a set of reliable implementations of reinforcement learning algorithms in PyTorch.
 - [Tianshou](https://github.com/thu-ml/tianshou) provides a high-performance, modularized framework and user-friendly interfaces for building deep reinforcement learning agents.
 One more aspect that sets Tianshou apart is its generality: it supports online and offline RL, multi-agent RL, and model-based algorithms.
 Tianshou aims at enabling concise implementations, both for researchers and practitioners, without sacrificing flexibility.
 - [cleanrl](https://github.com/vwxyzjn/cleanrl): High-quality single file implementation of Deep Reinforcement Learning algorithms with research-friendly features .

+### Offline RL

+- [robomimic](https://robomimic.github.io/): A framework for robot learning from demonstration.
+It offers a broad set of demonstration datasets collected on robot manipulation domains, and learning algorithms to learn from these datasets.